Get our eBook "Homemade Spice Secrets" and learn how to craft 200+ global herbs and spices.

 What Is Basaar (Bassar/Basar) Spice Blend and Where Does It Come From?

-Basaar (also spelled Bassar or Basar) is a hot, all-purpose curry spice blend that serves as a complete flavor base for many traditional dishes.
+Basaar (also spelled Bassar or Basar) spice mix is a hot, all-purpose curry spice blend that serves as a complete flavor base for many traditional dishes.
 It is a favourite spice mix for Pakistani and Kashmiri cuisine.
 Unlike finishing spices that are added at the end of cooking, Basaar is designed to be bloomed in hot oil at the start, forming the primary foundation of flavor, aroma, and color in a dish.

 Regional Origin and Cultural Roots